Roshendz/audio_transcriber/README.md

 3. The transcribed text will be displayed in the text box.
 4. Click the 'Export Transcription' button to save the transcribed text to a text or PDF file.
 5. **New in version 1.1.0**: Use the integrated media player to listen to the audio file.
 You can play, pause, and seek the audio file using the player controls.
+6. **New in version 1.3.0**: The duration of the audio file is displayed on the interface.

 ## Built With

 - Python
 - PyQt5
 - Google Speech Recognition
+- QDarkStyle

 ## License